Divorce Mediators in Long Beach, CA

 In cases of a divorce, the greatest gift you can give your children is a peaceful transition into a post-divorce restructured family.

-Mediation allows the parties to stay in control of their dissolution.
+Mediation allows the parties to stay in control of their dissolution of marriage process.
 In the context of litigation, the power of decision-making is handed over to the court.
 A judge, who has very limited time, makes the most crucial decisions about assets, support, children, schools, etc.